-- She has been a researcher for ten years. - From the Abyssinian to the Turkish van, cat lineages have been bred for decades to produce felines with minor physical distinctions. - He has had the same job since 2006. - Since the SARS-CoV-2 virus was first recognized in December of 2019, it has spread across the world.
+- She has been a researcher for ten years. - From the Abyssinian to the Turkish van, cat lineages have been bred for decades to produce felines with minor physical distinctions. - He has had the same job since 2006. - In the United States alone bird flu has affected more than 82 million birds since 2022.